StamatisDeli/memory-game.github.io/README.md

     Done!

-4. Need event listener for counting clicks that open a card, Count and every 2 clicks, add 1 move, %2=0,
+4. Need event listener for counting clicks that open a card, Count and every 2 clicks, add 1 move, %2=0 maybe??
 I found a jquery function and modified it: http://jsfiddle.net/PKcrd/67/